2025 PBA Tour season

 The 2025 PBA Tour season, the 66th season of play for the U.S. Professional Bowlers Association's ten-pin bowling tour, began on January 20 with the pre-tournament qualifier (PTQ) of the PBA Delaware Classic.
-The season included 16 singles title events (nine standard, five major, two postseason), two doubles title events, and a non-title team event.
+The season was composed of 18 Tour title events, which included 16 singles events (nine standard, five major, two postseason), 2 doubles title events, and a non-title team event.

 On October 31, 2024, the PBA and Fox announced that the 2025 season will have over 60 hours of live coverage on Fox and FS1 networks.
 Fox terrestrial stations will have seven broadcasts, with the remaining broadcasts of regular season events on FS1.
 An additional nine hours of televised matches at the PBA Tour Finals (June 7–8) will be broadcast on CBS Sports Network.

 After the end of the 2025 regular season came news that this would be the last PBA season on Fox and Fox Sports 1, the contract having ended.
 PBA Commissioner Tom Clark made the official announcement live at the PBA Playoffs finale on May 24.
 On April 30, 2025, the PBA had announced that The CW had acquired the television rights to air ten live PBA Tour events on consecutive Sunday afternoons, beginning in 2026.
 The PBA then announced on May 29 that all events of the 2026 and 2027 PBA World Series of Bowling will be covered on CBS stations.
 CBS Sports Network will have live coverage of four animal pattern events (including play-ins), while CBS terrestrial stations will host live coverage of the PBA World Championship finals.
 In addition, the PBA Tour Finals, which has aired on CBS Sports Network since the 2017 season, will return to that network in 2026 with a new format and new name: PBA Commissioner's Cup.